quasar-finance/babydex/api/README.md

 ## Features

-- ✅ CoinGecko-compliant endpoints for DEX integration
+- CoinGecko-compliant endpoints for DEX integration
-- ✅ Dual deployment: Node.js server + Cloudflare Workers
+- deployment on Cloudflare Workers
-- ✅ Smart caching: LRU cache (Node.js) + KV cache (Workers)
+- KV cache on Cloudflare Workers
-- ✅ Support for both XYK and PCL pool types
+- Support for both XYK and PCL pool types
-- ✅ Database integration with PostgreSQL materialized views
+- Database integration with the Tower babydex indexer
-- ✅ Real-time price depth simulation
-- ✅ Pool filtering (32 deprecated pools excluded)
-- ✅ 24-hour volume tracking and historical trade data

 ## CoinGecko Endpoints